-I've been getting a lot of questions about the series, so: Yes, it's always a local band.
-No, I'm not taking suggestions.
-No, once they're gone they're gone.
-Yes, I just give them to the band and they can do whatever they want with them.
-And, whenever I feel like it.
+I've been getting a lot of questions about the series, so: It's always a local band.
+I don't have any copies for sale.
+Once they're gone they're gone.
+I just give them to the band and they can do whatever they want with them.
+And I do these as often as I can.
 For anything else visit the about page and drop me an email.
 I love to talk about this project.

 Too Much Rock celebrates the tenth release in its vinyl single series alongside exciting new Kansas City duo No Germ Candy.
 For this project teens Zsofia Nemeth (vocals) and Harper Knecht (guitar) ignore genres entirely to build a sparkly world that tastes like cotton candy, and plays like Animal Crossing.
 It's twee.
 It's queer.
 It's indie pop.
 It's a musical that hasn't yet been staged.
 Leading off the band's debut is "Straight Talk."
 This A-side is a fresh declaration of romantic intent from Zsofia who is so crushed out she can't even think straight.
 The B-side is a cover of Beat Happening's seminal "Indian Summer" turned inside out.
 The limited-edition, hand-signed, and numbered single is available at area records stores or directly from the band in black (422 copies) or germy-green (108 copies).